apache/pekko/bench-jmh/README.md

 ```

-Use 'jmh:run -h' to get an overview of the available options.
+Use 'Jmh:run -h' to get an overview of the available options.

 Some potentially out of date resources for writing JMH benchmarks: